 Wet AMD is treated with injected medications and/or laser surgery by sealing off the leaking blood vessels.
 These are usually brief and painless outpatient procedures that slow and sometimes even reverse, the progression of the degeneration.
 A small, permanently dark spot is left where the laser makes contact, however.

 There are currently no treatments for dry AMD.
-The use of eye vitamins as studied in the AREDS and AREDS2 studies have been shown to reduce the risk of progression in patients with moderate to advanced AMD.*
+The use of eye vitamins as studied in the AREDS and AREDS2 studies have been shown to help reduce the risk of progression in patients with moderate to advanced AMD.*

 Bausch + Lomb offers PreserVision AREDS 2 Formula which contains the exact same levels of all six nutrients based on the latest clinical evidence supported by the National Eye Institute (NEI) AREDS2 study.*